Habits of successful entrepreneurs provide a roadmap for creating your success.

 When I was building my 8 figure business, I racked up huge wins and even bigger losses.

-Even when failure is your new BFF (see Success Habit #11), it hurts.
+It hurts even when failure is your new BFF (see Success Habit #11).
 You’re justified in wallowing in your loss.
 For days.

 Habits of successful entrepreneurs include the 24-hour rule.